 Charleston, SC DUI Attorney

-Whether you retain an attorney or decide to go it alone, at a minimum, I would advise you to at least talk to a couple of attorneys before your first court date.
-Typically, the consultations are free and at least that way you may be informed of information that you weren’t aware of and even possible defenses in your case.
-If you’d like to talk to me` about your case, please give me a call at (843) 530-7813 I hope this video was helpful and thanks for watching.
+Whether you retain a Mt.
+Pleasant DUI Attorney or decide to go it alone, at a minimum, I would advise you to at least talk to a couple of attorneys before your first court date.
+Typically, the consultations are free and at least that way you may be informed of information that you weren’t aware of and any possible defenses in your case.
+If you’d like to talk to me about your case, please give me a call at (843) 530-7813.
+I hope this video was helpful and thanks for watching.